loveencounterflow/interlap/README.md

 ## Coding Principles

+*Note*—The below are some points I have been wanting to write down for some time; they are rather about the implementation pattern used in `interlap/main.coffee` in general rather than `Inteerlap` objects in particular, though `lasp` and `segments` are used as examples.

 * Classes, instances are largely 'passive'
 * interesting methods all in stateless library with pure functions
 * shallow extensions of standard types (`Array` in this case) **Note** this will probably change in a future